-Significant Inter-relationship between key unobservable inputs and fair Description Valuation technique unobservable inputs value measurement Day-old chicks - these are hatched from eggs with hatching period of 21 days.
-Income approach.
-The valuation model considers the net cash flows expected to be generated from the sale of day-old chicks.
-The cash flow projections include specific estimates for the hatching period.
-The valuation model also considers the hatchability rate.
-Due to the short hatching period, discounting is generally ignored.
-Inclusive of: Estimated future sale price of day-old chicks Estimated hatchability and mortality rate Estimated volume of production Estimated costs to be incurred in the hatching process The estimated fair value would increase (decrease) if: the estimated sale price was higher (lower); the estimated cash inflows based on forecasted sales were higher (lower); the estimated; hatchability rate was higher (lower); the estimated volume of production was higher (lower) or the estimated costs to be incurred in the hatching process were lower (higher).
+Inter-relationship between key aa unobservable inputs and Significant fair Description Valuation technique unobservable inputs value measurement Day-old chicks - these Income approach.
+The Inclusive of: The estimated fair value are hatched from eggs valuation model Estimated future would increase with hatching period of considers the net cash sale price of day-old (decrease) if: 21 days. flows expected to be generated from the sale chicks • Estimated • the estimated sale of day-old chicks.
+The hatchability and price was higher (lower); cash flow projections mortality rate the estimated cash include specific Estimated volume of inflows based on estimates for the production forecasted sales hatching period.
+The Estimated costs to were higher (lower); valuation model also be incurred in the the estimated; considers the hatching process hatchability rate was hatchability rate.
+Due higher (lower); to the short hatching • the estimated period, discounting is volume of generally ignored. production was higher (lower) or • the estimated costs to be incurred in the hatching process were lower (higher).